swimmingly/yodrew.github.io/_pages/paper.md

-### new articles - make darkness & retreat manual {#new-articles-make-darkness--retreat-manual}
+### new articles - make darkness & retreat manual

 2011/03

 EDIT: these articles were renamed "make" and "protocol"

-I wrote instructions for retreating in my darkroom here in Guatemala in [protocol](#protocol/) and for creating a darkroom in your home in [make][/make/].
+I wrote instructions for retreating in my darkroom here in Guatemala in [protocol](/protocol/) and for creating a darkroom in your home in [make][/make/].
 These are now included in the paper booklet about darkness that I offer.

-### cool site - photoperiodeffect.com {#cool-site-photoperiodeffect.com}
+### cool site - photoperiodeffect.com

 2011/03